erickveg/weatherApp/APIs/openweather.md

 We get the benefits of the _Developer Plan_ for [current weather and forecasts](https://openweathermap.org/price#current) and the _Medium Plan_ for the [historical weather collection](https://openweathermap.org/price#history).

-We will need to build our own data in Databricks using the API.

 You have to fill out the request form to get access to the “Developer Plan” for Open Weather API for free as a student.
 If you don’t sign up, you get this error when trying to access it in your code:

 ```